-When the sunlight coming from the sun passes through the earth’s atmosphere.
-The earth’s atmosphere scatters the colors of the sunlight, having shorter wavelengths.
+When sunlight comes from the sun and passes through the earth’s atmosphere, the earth’s atmosphere scatters the colors of the sunlight, giving them shorter wavelengths.
 However, the red color, which has the longest wavelength, is the least scattered.
 Hence, it makes its way to the moon, making it look red.

 Why Does The Moon Turn Red?

 The shadow of the Earth blocks out the light from the Sun, so the Moon starts to go dark.
 It starts to look like it’s disappearing.
-What happens after the moon begins to go into the earth’s shadow?
-How the Moon turns reddish-orange or red color?
-It is because of the lunar eclipse, and the blood moon happens.
+What happens after the moon begins to go into the Earth’s shadow?
+How does the moon turn reddish-orange or red?
+It is because of the lunar eclipse and the blood moon happens.

-During a lunar eclipse, the moon travels directly behind the earth, into the Earth’s shadow.
-The Moon’s surface, which generally looks white, would have reddish-orange light.
+During a lunar eclipse, the moon travels directly behind the Earth into the Earth’s shadow.
+The Moon’s surface, which looks white, would have reddish-orange light.

 If the Earth sits in the middle, why doesn’t Earth cast a shadow during every full moon?

 The moon’s orbit around the Earth is tilted by a few degrees relative to our path around the sun.
-So during most full moons, the Earth isn’t directly in the way.
-But every so often, that full moon happens right in the middle of Earth’s shadow.
+So, the Earth isn’t directly in the way during most full moons.
+But occasionally, that full moon happens right in the middle of Earth’s shadow.
 Lunar eclipses are pretty standard as astronomical phenomena go.

 On average, there are about one and a half lunar eclipses per solar year, but that means anywhere from 0 to 3 because I’m not sure how you get half of an eclipse.
 Not every eclipse is the same.
 Like every orbit, the moon follows an elliptical path.
 A supermoon will become visible when a full moon lines up with its closest approach to Earth.
 The lunar face can appear up to 14% bigger and 30% brighter.

-The opposite phenomenon where the full moon happens at the farthest point is called an apogee-syzygy.
+The opposite phenomenon, where the full moon happens at the farthest point, is called an apogee-syzygy.
 The sun is so much bigger than the Earth.
 We cast a two-part shadow on the moon.
-The wider outer shadow, where the Earth only partially blocks the sun’s light, is called the penumbra.
+The penumbra is called the wider outer shadow, where the Earth only partially blocks the sun’s light.

 The moon barely dims as it enters this part.
 The narrow shadow in the middle, where Earth blocks the sun’s light, is called the umbra.
 Temperatures on the moon can quickly fall from over 100˚C in the sun to -150˚C in Earth’s shadow.

-A lunar eclipse from the moon looks like a solar eclipse from Earth.
-During totality, where the moon is entirely inside Earth’s umbra.
-A tiny bit of the sun’s light is bent through our atmosphere and comes out the other side.
-But along that journey, the shorter wavelengths have been filtered out by the air around us.
-It’s the same reason that sunsets and sunrises are red here on Earth.
+A lunar eclipse from the moon looks like a solar eclipse from Earth during totality, where the moon is entirely inside Earth’s umbra.
+A bit of the sun’s light is bent through our atmosphere and comes out the other side.
+But along that journey, the air around us has filtered the shorter wavelengths.
+It’s the same reason sunsets and sunrises are red here on Earth.

 When we stare at the red color of a lunar eclipse, we see every sunrise and sunset on Earth reflected at us simultaneously!